How Long Do LED Lights Last? Do LED Lights Burn Out?

 In comparing LED lights to traditional bulbs, LEDs excel in several areas.
 Primarily, their extended lifespan offers better value.

 Aside from lifespan, LEDs offer energy efficiency.
 They convert electricity to light more effectively, reducing energy consumption.
+This efficiency extends to various LED products, including LED puck lights and LED ceiling fan light replacements.

 Benefits of LEDs Over Traditional Bulbs: